Dinner on the Beach and Food From a Farm on The Mountain

 - Maui Beets-Maui is successful at growing beets.
 The Golden Kula Beets are special.
 If you see a beet salad, particularly with local cheese, don’t pass it up.

-- Maui Sweet Onions- Having lived in the South we learned to appreciate the Vidalia Onion.
+- Maui Sweet Onions- Having lived in the South, we learned to appreciate the Vidalia Onion.
 An old Georgia farmer once told us that you should be able to pick a Vidalia from the field, like an apple from an orchard, and eat it out of hand.
 The Maui sweet onion has similar features.
+This is because they both grow in low-sulfur soil, and this creates great flavor.
 Don’t miss them.

-- Asian style cabbage varieties grow here, avocados are varied and large, stone fruits are delicious and coffee is a local favorite, and is used, both roasted to drink and in cooking too.
-There are many varieties of banana and banana bread is a popular dessert with coffee.
+- Asian-style cabbage varieties grow here, avocados are varied and large, stone fruits are delicious, and coffee is a local favorite and is used, both roasted to drink and in cooking too.
+There are many varieties of bananas, and banana bread is a popular dessert with coffee.

 Pacific ‘O Restaurant-times and service

-At our visit, parking was offered on the street and in a parking lot across the street.
-It appears limited, plan ahead.
+During our visit, parking was offered on the street and in a parking lot across the street.
+It appears limited.
+Plan ahead.

 Pacific ‘O’s Farm